-Many people have seen the flipped sales funnel that switches the customer relationship process from primarily sales to primarily marketing.
+Many people have seen the upside down sales funnel that switches the customer relationship process from primarily sales to primarily marketing.
 The flipped sales funnel, my version completely removing traditional sales from the equation, can also be applied to social services programming.

 Traditionally in the social services we see many traditional sales methods employed, they just happen to come in slightly different forms.
 For example, when carrying out a direct service type program (e.g. a health education program), there is a large focus on widespread recruitment to “fill the seats” and “increase reach.”
 During the programming it is theorized that people will change behaviors and retain those behaviors that are considered "good" going forward.
 As we see time and time again, there is a very low retention rate especially when programming has a set time period.
 Programming is not generally designed to span a lifetime or even beyond a few months and therefore there is little room for high retention rates.
 Also, many programs go their course without any formal evaluation meaning there is little indication of success or failure.
 Traditional funding methods also contribute to this type of programming as grants have specific periods and don’t always force agencies to plan BEYOND the grant period, REALLY plan.